gabrielpetersson/chat-llm/README.md

 ### TODO
 1. Remove/edit chats
+2. Make messages that are out of context red
-2. Click on any message to create a new conversation in a new pane, copying previous messages
+3. Click a message to fork the conversation into a new conversation in another pane
-3. Expandable textarea for the message input
+4. Expandable textarea for the message input
-4. Make opening in new pane work for shortcuts (i.e. alt+command+SHORTCUT)
+5. Make opening in new pane work for shortcuts (i.e. alt+command+SHORTCUT)
-5. Make the chat panes look good, while still clearly separating multiple panes
+6. Query GPT4, Claude, and serpapi at the same time and show them side by side (opt-in ofc)